The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

 \begin{theorem} Let $M$ be diffeomorphic to $N\#k\overline{\mathbb CP^2}$ with $k\ge 1$ and $N$ a minimal symplectic $4$-manifold.
 We assume $M$ is not diffeomorphic to one point blow up of an $S^2$ bundle over surface.
 Given $1\le l\le k$, there is a tamed $J$ on $M$ such that there are exactly $l$ embedded $-1$ rational curves.
 Moreover, these rational curves are disjoint. \end{theorem} \begin{proof} When $M$ is a rational surface, it follows from Proposition \ref{rat-1}.

 When $M$ is irrationally ruled, we could also choose such a K\"ahler structure.
 We start with $N=S^2\times \Sigma_h$ endowed with product complex structure.
 Denote the fiber class by $T$.
 Blow up at one point, we have two negative curves $E_1, T-E_1$.
-Further blow up $l-1$ times at distinct points on $T-E_1$ other its intersection with $E_1$.
-Then we further blow up at the intersection of $E_l$ with the line.
-Call the new exceptional curve $E_{l+1}$, and blow up its intersection with the line.
+Further blow up $l-1$ times at distinct points on $T-E_1$ that are different from its intersection with $E_1$.
+Then we further blow up at the intersection of $E_l$ with $T-E_1-\cdots -E_l$.
+Call the new exceptional curve $E_{l+1}$, and blow up its intersection with $T-E_1-\cdots -E_{l+1}$.
 Continue this process to do $k-l$ blow ups.
 In total, we have done $k$ blow ups, and $M=N\#k\overline{\mathbb CP^2}$.
-Now we have negative curves in classes For irrational ruled surfaces, $-1$ rational curves could only appear in classes $E_i$ and $T-E_i$ for $1\le i\le k$.
+Now we have negative curves in classes For irrational ruled surfaces, $-1$ rational curves could only appear in classes $E_i$ and $T-E_i$ for $1\le i\le k$ (see {\it e.g.} Lemma 4.10 of \cite{LL}).
 However, $(T-E_i)\cdot (T-E_1-\cdots -E_k)=-1<0$ for any $i\le k$.
 Hence $E_1, \cdots, E_{l-1}, E_k$ are the only exceptional curves, which are disjoint to each others.

 For a non-rational and non-ruled symplectic manifold, we could choose a tamed almost complex structure on $N$ such that in a small ball, it is integrable.
 Then we first blow up $l$ distinct points in this ball and then blow up consecutively on $E_l$.
 Again $E_1, \cdots, E_{l-1}, E_k$ are the only exceptional curves, which are disjoint to each others. \end{proof}